The Empire Strikes Back: Box office

-The Empire Strikes Back debuted at the Dominion Theatre, London, on May 6, 1980, followed by a premiere on May 17 at the Kennedy Center in Washington, D.C.
-This event featured the principal cast.
-600 children, including Special Olympians, attended.
-Its world premiere took place on May 20 at the Odeon Leicester Square, London.
+A sneak preview of The Empire Strikes Back took place on May 6, 1980 at the Dominion Theatre in London, followed by another preview screening on May 17 at the Kennedy Center in Washington, D.C.
+This event, which featured the principal cast, was attended by 600 children, including Special Olympians.
+The film's world premiere took place on May 20 at the Odeon Leicester Square in London.
 Dubbed "Empire Day", the event included actors in Stormtrooper attire interacting with people across the city.

-In North America, Empire opened in mid-week on May 21, leading into the extended Memorial Day holiday weekend.
-The number of theaters was deliberately limited to 126 theaters to make it difficult to get a ticket, thus generating more appeal—a strategy used with films expected to receive positive word of mouth.
-It earned $1.3 million during its opening day—an average of $10,581 per theater.
-Empire earned a further $4.9 million during the weekend and $1.5 million during the holiday Monday for a total of $6.4 million—an average of $50,919 per theater—making it the number one film of the weekend, ahead of the counterprogrammed debuts of the comedy The Gong Show Movie ($1.5 million) and The Shining ($600K).
+In North America, Empire opened mid-week on May 21, leading into the extended Memorial Day holiday weekend.
+The number of theaters was deliberately limited to 126 to make it difficult to get a ticket, thus generating more appeal—a strategy used with films expected to receive positive word of mouth.
+The film earned $1.3 million during its opening day—an average of $10,581 per theater.
+It garnered a further $4.9 million during the weekend and $1.5 million during the Monday holiday, for a total of $6.4 million—an average of $50,919 per theater.
+This made Empire the number one film of the weekend, ahead of the counterprogrammed debuts of the comedy The Gong Show Movie ($1.5 million) and The Shining ($600,000).
 By the end of its first week, the film had earned $9.6 million—a 60% increase over Star Wars—averaging $76,201 per theater, the highest-ever figure for a film in over 100 theaters.